Global Undergraduate Applications • Guide to Indian Liberal Arts Schools

 6) Extracurricular activities and summer programmes:

 Extracurricular activities form a very important part of the application.
 But with the pandemic playing spoilsport and competitions and sports events at a standstill, colleges will understand that students aren’t able to continue their scheduled activities.
 Students who had plans of attending summer programmes may also feel at a loss.
 However, colleges such as Ashoka University have now gone online with their summer programmes.
 Students can also explore creative options such as starting a blog or vlog, finding ways to contribute to the community’s efforts in fighting coronavirus while maintaining social distancing norms or get involved in the social media efforts of NGOs.
 There are many ways students can keep busy this summer while staying home.
 Admissions officers will particularly notice these efforts to engage in safe volunteering during the COVID-19 situation.

 7) Financial aid:

 It is anticipated that colleges’ financial aid budgets may decrease in the upcoming cycle as market fluctuations impact their endowments.
 Colleges will evaluate this on a case-by-case basis.
 However, there is a good chance that financial aid and merit scholarships will take a hit.

 Interviews are an integral part of global university applications.
 In the US, colleges often encourage students to conduct an alumni interview.
 You are paid with an alumnus in your region and these typically happen in-person.
 Given the pandemic, it is likely that these will happen online.
 As for the UK, Oxbridge applicants are usually invited to the Universities of Oxford/Cambridge to have face-to-face interviews with tutors.
 These academic-based interviews are an important part of the Oxbridge admissions process.
-Though they have been offered online in the pads, the majority of students would attend the on-campus interviews.
-This year, the University of Oxford has announced that in-person interviews will not take place.
+Though they have been offered online in the past, the majority of students would attend the on-campus interviews.
+This year, the Universities of Oxford and Cambridge have announced that in-person interviews will not take place.